Bbnesheim/nesheim-vatten/docs/CONTRIBUTING.md

 ## Pull Request process
 1. Rebase your branch on the latest `main` before opening the PR.
-2. Use clear, imperative commit messages.
+2. Use clear, imperative commit messages (present tense, e.g. `Add tests`).
 3. Push your branch and open a PR.
 4. Request review from a project maintainer.
 5. At least one approval is required before merging.